Crisp & Co is a proud supporter of Breast Cancer Awareness Month, the annual campaign to raise awareness about the impact of Breast Cancer.

 In these cases, the court will always list another hearing around 7-14 days after the initial Order is made.
 This is the respondent’s chance to dispute the Order.

-The first thing to do is to contact a specialist family law solicitor, especially if the Order was made ex-parte as there will only be a short period of time between the granting of the Order and the court hearing.
+If you are considering contesting a non-molestation order, the first thing to do is to contact a specialist family law solicitor, especially if the Order was made without notice as there will only be a short period of time between the granting of the Order and the court hearing.
 Your solicitor will be best placed to advise you on what to do next and how to dispute the Order.

 Your solicitor will draft a statement setting out your version of events and providing evidence, for example, texts, emails, bank statements and anything else that backs up your side of the story.